 The competition is open to all aspiring performance artists living across the North of Scotland aged over 16 (no upper age limit!).
 It is important that the chosen acts are able to come to the Universal Hall in Findhorn, not only for the final performance but also for the technical rehearsals.
 Those wanting to get involved simply need to film an audition-style performance of up to 3 minutes length and submit it by uploading to YouTube and emailing the url link of their video to firstname.lastname@example.org.
 You can also use this email for enquires or questions.
 (Please note that this competition is not sponsored, endorsed, affiliated with or administered by YouTube.)

-The competition is open from 25th March 2022 – 20th May 2022 when winners will be selected by the judging panel.
+The competition is open from 25th March 2022 – 10th June 2022 when winners will be selected by the judging panel.
+This June deadline is an extension from the original May deadline.
 We are looking for performances that are creative, unique and showcase your talents and will make an impact as part of a bigger show.

 Performances can be in any form; from music and dance, to physical theatre, comedy, acting and mime.
 In addition, we are looking for photography entries in the form of a slide show with soundtrack, and creative video entries from video makers.